 Styrene polymers take styrene as a monomer.
-General purpose Polystyrene (PS) is the main polymer in this category by volume of consumption, followed by acrylonitrile butadiene styrene (ABS).
+Polystyrene (PS) is the main polymer in this category by volume of consumption, followed by acrylonitrile butadiene styrene (ABS).
 Polystyrene properties make it ideal for a large number of applications in many industries, such as construction, packaging and consumer goods.

 With its transparency Polystyrene provides relatively good strength and weatherability.
 It flows easily, making it suitable for use in moulding for the manufacture of products such as toys, CD-DVD cases and plastic cups.
 It has a clear, high gloss finish.